aiparragirre/wROC/README.md

               cutoff.value = 0.5)
 ```

-Finally, use the function `wocp()` to obtain optimal cut-off points for individual classification as proposed in:

-Iparragirre, A., Barrio, I., Aramendi, J. and Arostegui, I. (2022).
-Estimation of cut-off points under complex-sampling design data. *SORT-Statistics and Operations Research Transactions* **46**(1), 137--158.

-Some functions of the package `OptimalCutpoints` have been modified in order them to consider sampling weights:
+Finally, use the function `wocp()` to obtain optimal cut-off points for individual classification as proposed in Iparragirre et al (2022).
+Some functions of the package `OptimalCutpoints` have been modified in order for them to consider sampling weights:

 Lopez-Raton, M., Rodriguez-Alvarez, M.X, Cadarso-Suarez, C. and Gude-Sampedro, F. (2014).
 OptimalCutpoints: An R Package for Selecting Optimal Cutpoints in Diagnostic Tests. *Journal of Statistical Software* **61**(8), 1--36.